aerospike-community/aerospike-linqpad-driver/README.md

 ### Cloud Tab

-Aerospike Cloud Not support in this release.
+Aerospike Cloud will be available in a future release.

 ### Display/Conversion Options Panel